-The maximum number of Shares issued and to be issued in respect of all options granted (excluding any options lapsed in accordance with the terms of the scheme) in the twelve month period up to and including the date of such grant is limited to 1% of the total number of Shares of the Company in issue at any time.
-Any further grant of share options in excess of this limit is subject to Shareholders' approval in a general meeting.
+The maximum number of Shares issued and to be issued in respect of all options or awards granted (excluding any options or awards lapsed in accordance with the terms of the 2020 Share Option Scheme or Restricted Stock Unit Plan) in the twelve-month period up to and including the date of such grant is limited to 1% of the total number of Shares in issue.
+Any further grant of share options and awards in excess of this limit is subject to Shareholders' approval in a general meeting in accordance with Chapter 17 of the Listing Rules.